ZhentingWang/DUMP/README.md

 - Python 3.9
 - CUDA support
-- 8 A100/H100 GPUs for training (recommended)
+- 8 A100/H100 GPUs for training (Recommended) [todo: provide scripts for training on fewer GPUs.]

 ## Installation